 “Amber tell me who he is!”

-“Walter.
-The singer of the band.
-I just wanted to wish him luck, that’s all.
+“Walter, the singer of the band.
+I was just wishing him luck, that’s all.
 I swear it’s the truth.”

 “Because I knew you’d react like this.
 You react this way with every male friend I have—or had.”